rdgl/Card/README.md

 # Card

-A flutter card focused on stateless widget but include tapping feature of stateful.
+A flutter card focused on stateless widget but include tapping feature of stateful widget.
 On tapping the email or mobile-phone bar, the background-colour changes.
-This only contains the code for the lib folder.
-To make the project, one should copy the lib files (change data) and they can upload to their project, in their lib folder.
+This is the code for the lib folder.
+To make the project, you should copy the lib files (change data) and then upload to their project, in their lib folder.

 ## Screenshots